A Better World Learning Journey Story: Pricing, Sustainability, and Alignment

 We started experimenting in all kinds of classrooms with all kinds of teachers.
 It was a blast, because we were so tiny that we could focus on one teacher at a time and really deeply listen and learn.
 As teachers and kids tried things, we got feedback, turned around a new edit, and tried again.
 Over and over.
 Sometimes during class.

 Eventually this led to the creation of all kinds of lesson plans.
-We landed eventually on 1 page lesson plans: short lesson plans that acted as guidance for how to use various parts of the modules in everyday classroom learning.
+We eventually landed on 1 page lesson plans: short lesson plans that acted as guidance for how to use various parts of the modules in everyday classroom learning, without being a burdensome activity to read it.
+Something you could read with your morning cup of tea or coffee.

 moments of better world story magic